Skip to main content

 His motivations to apply to the Invictus Games come from his love of sport, and his perspective on personal growth and resilience.
 He aims to demonstrate to himself, his family, and his friends that injuries do not define limitations; one can adapt and maintain an active lifestyle despite them.
 His lifelong lesson is that it still can be difficult to maintain an active lifestyle as life often gets in the way.
 “Only you know your limits and what you are able to do; starting small and progressing in your goals will lead to success.”

-He will compete in Nordic skiing, indoor rowing, and skeleton.
+He will compete in Nordic skiing, indoor rowing, and skeleton and sitting volleyball.

 Michael-Drover.jpgTrade: RCN: Marine Engineer / Clearance Diver, CANSOFCOM: Assaulter